paritytech/polkadot-sdk/docs/AUDIT.md

 # Audit

 Audits are conducted to ensure the absence of severe or exploitable bugs.
-Merge Requests are generally merged into the `master` branch without audit.
+Pull Requests are generally merged into the `master` branch without audit.
 The `audited` tag is used to track the latest audited commit of the `master` branch.
 This means that audits need to happen in order of being merged.
 This is an optimistic approach that lets us develop with greater speed, while requiring (possibly) large refactors in